hozjan/metaheuristics-similarity-analyzer/README.md

-# MSA - Metaheuristics Similarity Analyzer
+# MHSA - Metaheuristics Similarity Analyzer

 This repository contains the source code of the experiments in the paper ***Measuring the similarity of metaheuristic search strategies with machine learning models***.
-MSA provides an alternative way to compare and analyze metaheuristic-search strategies with the help of machine learning.
+MHSA provides an alternative way to compare and analyze metaheuristic-search strategies with the help of machine learning.

 ## Usage
-To use MSA for similarity analysis we first have to define the gene spaces which will be used by the genetic algorithm.
+To use MHSA for similarity analysis we first have to define the gene spaces which will be used by the genetic algorithm.
 First key of the gene space dictionary must correspond with the class name of the the algorithm which must be implemented in the [NiaPy](https://github.com/NiaOrg/NiaPy?tab=readme-ov-file) micro-framework.
 In this case we chose `BatAlgorithm` and `ParticleSwarmAlgorithm`.

 ```python
 PSA_gene_spaces = {